neethu-ms/bar-chart/README.md

 1. data - An array of objects

-   a.label(x axis) and value(y axis) are the object attributes b.label should be a string and value should be an array of numerical values
+   a. label(x axis) and value(y axis) are the object attributes
+   b. label should be a string and value should be an array of numerical values

       eg.
             data = [{